NeuroML/Documentation/source/Userdocs/Schemas/Networks.md

-<i>Event connection directly between named components, which gets processed via a new instance of a _synapse component which is created on the target component.
-Normally contained inside a _projection_ element.</i>
+<i>Event connection directly between named components, which gets processed via a new instance of a **synapse** component which is created on the target component.
+Normally contained inside a  {ref}`schema:projection` element. .</i>